morphx666/PianoBizarre/README.md

 - Supports triggering multiple tone/signal generators at once (SignalMixer)

 Note that for audio playback, it requires [SlimDX](https://slimdx.org/).

-Formulas evalution is done using the [NCalc](https://ncalc.codeplex.com/) library.
+Evalution of formulas is done using the [NCalc](https://ncalc.codeplex.com/) library.